urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 + ncurses (Linux only)

 The process for which will vary depending on your OS.
 Currently we support OSX, Ubuntu and AWS Linux AMI.
-Intrepid ninja's may attempt ports to other OS's.
+Intrepid ninjas may attempt ports to other OS's.
 If you're an intrepid ninja, let us know, successful ports will result in prizes.
-If you don't have OS X or Ubuntu and you're not an intrepid ninja, don't worry, Urbit runs just fine on a VM (https://www.virtualbox.org/).
+If you're not an intrepid ninja, don't worry, Urbit runs just fine on a VM (https://www.virtualbox.org/).

 **OS X:**

-1. Install XCode if you haven't already.
+	1. Install XCode (if you haven't already).
 You should be able to get it here: https://developer.apple.com/xcode/
 	2. Install Homebrew.
 Look at www.brew.sh for instructions.
 (Can you use MacPorts?
 Yes, and you can also build the dependencies by hand.)
 	3. At the terminal run the following for Homebrew:

 	`brew install readline gmp bison libsigsegv openssl`